 Reinhardt and the band have a starring role in the film, though it’s not immediately apparent.
 The short begins as a sort of remedial music lesson explaining the difference between classical music and jazz.

-Things get interesting around the 4:37 mark, when Django begins to solo.
+Things get interesting around the 4:37 mark, when Reinhardt begins to solo.
 The footage includes some great shots of his fretting hand, which moves deftly among the strings while performing blazing runs that belie the fact that his ring finger and pinky were mostly unusable, having been badly burned in a fire decades earlier.

 In particular, check out the incredibly fluid run he performs at the 5:20 mark, a combination of incredible speed and melodic expression that is a pure delight to see as well as hear.